 Our weekly guide to unlocking new, diverse and often overlooked pathways into a legal career.

-While so much attention is often placed on opportunities in London at a small handful of firms, our newsletter is designed to make the journey clearer, more accessible, and more inclusive.
+While so much attention is placed on training contract opportunities in London at a small handful of firms, there are thousands of pathways and careers in law that rarely get the attention they deserve.

 Here’s what to expect from this edition…